-At the conclusion of discussions, Turin agreed to re-engineer, enlarge and produce Maranello’s 1596cc 65º V6, for use in a mid-engined Ferrari berlinetta and a Fiat branded sporting model, thus giving Enzo the volume he required and Agnelli his foot under Maranello’s door.
-The official line on the Dino V6 was that Alfredo Ferrari had worked closely with Vittorio Jano on the initial 60º design before the younger man’s illness tragically intervened.
+At the conclusion of discussions, Fiat agreed to re-engineer, enlarge and produce Maranello’s 1596cc 65º V6, for use in a mid-engined Ferrari berlinetta and a Fiat branded sporting model, thus giving Enzo the volume he required and Agnelli his foot inside Maranello.
+The official line on the Dino V6 was that Alfredo Ferrari had worked closely with Vittorio Jano on the initial 60º design before the younger man’s illness intervened.
 However, according to more independent chroniclers, the likelihood is that Alfredo’s contribution was retrospectively bolstered by the sentimentality of a grieving father, being predominantly Jano’s work.

 With the power unit taken care of, the Fiat parts bin was raided mercilessly to furnish the remainder of the car’s technical specification.
 Front suspension and steering were 124/125 based, (as most likely was the floorpan) with coil springs and lower wishbones, while rear suspension was a derivation of the 2300’s live rear axle using half elliptic leaf springs, twin leading radius arms for location and twin shock absorbers on each side.
 A limited slip differential completed a relatively sophisticated rear end.
 Disc brakes were fitted all round.

-While Pininfarina were given stylistic duties for the 1966 Spider version, the Dino Coupé was the work of carrozzeria Bertone.
+While Pininfarina was given stylistic duties for the 1966 Spider version, the Dino Coupé was the work of carrozzeria Bertone.
 According to journalist and historian Martin Buckley, the Bertone styling theme was developed as early as 1963 by Giugiaro as a putative replacement for the existing Ghia bodied Fiat 2300S Coupé.
-Styling duties were completed after Giorgetto’s departure; likely supervised by his replacement, Marcello Gandini.
+Styling duties were completed after Giorgetto’s departure, likely by his replacement, Gandini.
 (Shades of the Bertone Jaguar 3.8 FT?)

 The Dino Coupé was an excellent driver’s car and like the early 124 coupés, the car’s well balanced road behaviour belied its relatively humble underpinnings.
 The 2 litre V6 was a free revving jewel of an engine, and despite a lack of torque and a rather heavy bodyshell, performance, if not stellar, was more than adequate, with a 130 mph capability.
 Parts bin special or no, the Fiat Dino Coupé was every inch a thoroughbred and easily the dynamic equal of anything in production at Maranello at the time.